aws-samples/multi-region-data-residency/README.md

 In addition to the multi-region API, the solution also comes with a front-end React application:

-* **Single-region with global edge:** It is deployed to a single (primary) region with CloudFront for caching and global edge locations to reduce end-user latency.
+* **Single-region with global edge:** The front-end is deployed to a single (primary) region with CloudFront for caching and global edge locations to reduce end-user latency.
 * **User interface (powered by Amplify UI)**: The login and sign up experience is built using the [Authenticator](https://ui.docs.amplify.aws/react/connected-components/authenticator) Amplify UI React component.
 This accelerates the addition of complete authentication flows to your application with minimal boilerplate.
 * **Global API:** By default, it will connect the global API (e.g. `app.mystartup.com`) which will automatically route to the user's closest region using Amazon Route 53 [Latency-based routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-latency.html).
 * **Switching countries:** In addition, the application allows you to switch countries and connect to the corresponding backend via `<region>.mystartup.com`.
 This is done by fetching the region configuration from the `/config/` API endpoint and `Amplify.configure()`.